-Like Castle of Horror 5: Thinly Veiled 1970's Inspired Horror, Castle of Horror 10: Thinly Veiled Saturday Mournings collects stories inspired by shows of yesteryear.
-Take a classic—or, in some cases, maybe not so classic—TV series and write a parody, homage, or pastiche while injecting an element of horror.
+Like Castle of Horror 5: Thinly Veiled 1970’s Inspired Horror, Castle of Horror 10: Thinly Veiled Saturday Mournings collects stories inspired by shows of yesteryear.
+Take a classic—or, in some cases, maybe not so classic—Saturday morning TV series and write a parody, homage, or pastiche while injecting an element of horror.
 My contribution to the previous anthology, “The Murder Couple,” reinvented the classic sitcom The Odd Couple as the story of a serial killer and his cleaner while still playing it for laughs.
 This time I decided to go with a straight horror story, specifically Lovecraftian horrors visited upon a deep-sea research base inspired by the 1970s cartoon Sealab 2020.
 It was especially important to play it straight, as the cartoon has already been satirized by Sealab 2021 in the early 2000s.
+Castle of Horror 10 was edited by Jason Henderson and In Churl Yo.
+The excerpt below is from the opening scene of the story (slightly revised for clarity in this excerpted form).

 The Shadows Under Mariana Base